About Us

 Tukino Ski Field is located within the Tongariro National Park on the side of an active volcano Mt Ruapehu.
 The Department of Conservation (DOC) states Tongariro National Park is New Zealand's oldest national park and a dual World Heritage area.
 This status recognizes the park's important Maori cultural and spiritual associations as well as its outstanding volcanic features .”

-Located off the Desert Road, the Tukino Ski Field is unique off piste experience with two rope tows.
-At times a portable tow and cat skiing may be available.
-Tukino Ski Field is open to public on the weekends during the shoulder season and every day (weather permitting) during the peak time.
+Located off the Desert Road, the Tukino Ski Field is unique off piste experience with three Nutcracker Rope Tows.
+Tukino Ski Field is open to public (weather permitting) on the weekends during the season and on selected mid-week days when we have groups booked into Tukino.

 The Tukino Ski Field is operated by the Tukino Mountain Clubs Association (TMCA).
 TMCA members are primarily the three clubs located at the Tukino Ski Field - Aorangi Ski Club (ASC), Desert Alpine Club (DAC) and Tukino Alpine Ski Club (TASC).